St. John Lutheran School prides itself on maintaining small class

 met and enhances their ability to learn and achieve across all academic

 subjects.
-The maximum class sizes for each grade are as follows:
+The maximum class sizes for the 2019-2020 school year are as follows:

 Preschool = 12